Joyal-Joshi/Digital_Blocks/5_Computer_Arch_using_FSM/README.md

 The problem above will be used to demonstrate the evolution of computer architecture from a simple FSM.

-# 1. Using FSM to solve a specific problem
+# 1. FSM to solve a specific problem

 ## 1.a. writing C Code or pseudo-code for finding factorial of N